betterscientificsoftware/PSIP-Tools/SoftwareTeamInterviewerGuide.md

 ## Software Team Interviewer Guide

-*The purpose of the Software Team Interview is to elicit and record a sketch of how a team produces and supports it software capabilities.*
+*The purpose of the Software Team Interview is to elicit and record a sketch of how a team produces and supports it software capabilities.
+This sketch is used as part of the Productivity and sustainability improvement planning (PSIP) process to provide a baseline description for measuring improvement and as the source for team practices that will be the focus of improvement.
+After each iteration of the PSIP process, the sketch should be updated to reflect improvements.*

-*Guidelines:*
+### Guidelines:

+#### Pre-interview

+If the team does not seem to have a common understanding of their software practices, it is worth having the team preview the [PSIP interview prompts](SoftwareTeamInterviewTemplate.md).
+Doing so facilitates discussion between team members toward a common understanding of how the team produces software.

+If the team already has already has a common understanding of their software practices, you could still brief them on what we hope to accomplish from the interview and PSIP process.

+#### During the Interview

 ***_Use team vocabulary:_*** We want to start our interviews using plain language and avoid misunderstood words that may be jargon to the interviewees, or bring up negative connotations.
 Even words like productivity, lifecycle model, regression testing, and others may be misunderstood, or negatively received by some people.*